|

 Chalk Paint Testimony

-Years ago, one of my “expert” chalk paint friends (Tina) painted so many projects and made so many things that all looked very professional.
+Years ago, I saw one of my “expert” chalk paint friends (Tina) paint so many projects and make so many things that all looked very professional.
 She chalk-painted furniture, thrift store finds, and did several other furniture makeovers.
 I was so impressed, because she even made her own chalk paint at home!
 She kept encouraging me and telling me how easy it was, but I wouldn’t listen.

 A year or two later, another friend (Kelly) who I also consider to be an expert chalk painter planned a women’s event at the church.
 She taught us (or probably just me) all of the basics of chalk painting.
 This is where it all started – my first project!